 Potential clients don’t always realize they need an attorney when they conduct online searches.
 They may conduct Google searches related to their problem.
 And, when they do a search, they may focus on the local nature of their problem.
 For example, someone arrested for a DUI might search for, “What should I do if I was arrested for drunk driving in Los Angeles?” or something more complicated like, “I was arrested for drunk driving in Los Angeles.
 Do I have to mention that on a California job application?”

 When your law firm creates the content that speaks to locally targeted problems, those pages are likely going to be offered to potential clients in search engine results pages.

 Why should I create local pages on my law firm’s website?

 Keep in mind the advantages of creating a solid plan to target potential clients in a local fashion.
 Most of your competitors are not going to take the time to think about their clients’ problems on a local level.
 They’re not likely to be creating these detailed, useful local pages.
 And the legal marketing companies that most lawyers engage aren’t likely to be thinking about this on a hyper-local level.
 Here are the reasons why.

 First, they may not understand the benefits of doing so.
 Secondly, they are unlikely to have the bandwidth to do so.
 Lastly, and perhaps most importantly, no one understands the local nuances of your practice as you do.
 That’s one reason why it’s so vital for attorneys to be able to control their own marketing.
 By taking a little time to understand law firm SEO and how your potential clients find you online, attorneys can quickly learn how to think about their local market and reach potential clients in their area.
-Having good, attorney-focused technology like LawLytics makes the process of creating web-optimized local pages easier than ever.
+Using LawLytics makes the process of creating web-optimized local pages easier than ever.

 In future blog posts, I’ll be discussing specific elements of local pages and provide examples for your specific practice area.